Legal Profession Admission Board

 Register as a Student-at-Law

 Late registration as a student-at-law may be accepted on a case-by-case basis.
 No guarantee can be given that a late registered student will be able to enrol in the current semester.
-Late fees apply to late registration.
+Late fees apply to late registration and a final deadline will be advised for each semester.

 Was this content useful?